 Even when we’re lucky with the weather, it can get chilly when the sun goes down, so please make sure you’ll be cosy at night.

-What else should I bring besides bedding and towels?
+What should I bring for cooking and eating?

-The most useful items are tea towels, dish-cloths, bin bags, washing up liquid, etc. and, of course, the food, drink, tea bags and coffee you like.
-A torch is also handy for walking through the park at night.
+Other useful items are tea towels, dishcloths, bin bags, washing up liquid, etc. and, of course, the food, drink, tea and coffee you like.

 Can I bring my dog?

 Up to 2 dogs are welcome to stay in the following glamping units:

 - Sorrel and Foxglove – shepherd huts

 (You can, of course, come and visit with your own tent or caravan if you want to bring your dog.)

 There are hairdryers and mirrors for you to use in the shower block.